Heather LaPoint, MSN Ed., RN, CNE, CCRN-K

 Assistant Professor of Nursing

 In addition to her faculty role, Heather is pursuing her Ph.D. in Nursing with a concentration in education at Walden University.
-Her research interests lie in the lived experience of the nursing student while also examining educational outcomes to effect change in nursing education.
+Her research interests lie in the lived experience of nursing students and faculty while also examining educational outcomes to effect change in nursing education.
 Additionally, Heather is interested in exploring the use of various technology tools to improve outcomes in nursing education.

 Engaged learning is embraced by Heather, who subscribes to a social constructivist theory in nursing education.
 Learners are challenged to be interactive leaders in their education, thus instilling a foundation of life-long learning habits.
 Heather challenges learners in the classroom to seek knowledge, while providing a supportive environment for them to succeed.
-Learning through doing in a collaborative community increases the clinical reasoning and critical thinking of students.
-Heather’s “why” in nursing education is to inspire scholars to have a conscious presence as change agents in their community and profession.
+Learning through doing in a collaborative community increases the critical thinking, clinical reasoning, and clinical judgment of students.
+The collaborative community supports Heather’s “why” in nursing education, which is to inspire scholars to have a conscious presence as change agents in their community and profession.

 - M.S.N.
 Ed., University of Central Florida

 - B.S.N., University of Central Florida